 Vladimir Putin is an ominous political figure.
-The controversial president's career has been littered with questionable events, from tension in Syria to the suspected poisoning of intelligence agents.
+The controversial president's career has been littered with questionable events, from tension in Syria to the suspected poisoning of intelligence agents to the invasion of Ukraine.

-As a former KGB agent who is famed for his self-agrandising macho stunts, Putin is a formidable character and a respected leader among the BRICS (Brazil, Russia, India, China, and South Africa).
+As a former KGB agent famed for his self-aggrandizing macho stunts, Putin is a formidable character and a respected leader among the BRICS (Brazil, Russia, India, China, and South Africa).

 Putin stays up late into the morning, and he’s a late sleeper.
 On most days, he doesn’t often sleep past noon.